Documentation

 If the field is_tor

-is true, the IP address is a TOR exit node.
-This is the case here.
+, the IP address is a TOR exit node.
+TOR

 If the is_tor

-client with this IP address with a captcha or to block the client from accessing critical resources.
+with this IP address with a captcha or block them from accessing critical resources.

-that?
-The TOR network is often used by cyber criminals for malicious actions and if you are running a
+This is because the TOR network is often used by cybercriminals for malicious activities, and if you are

-critical service, you might want to prohibit TOR clients from accessing it.
+running a critical service, you might want to prevent TOR clients from accessing it.

 #